omniphx/forrest/CONTRIBUTING.md

 ## Testing

-This project uses PHPSpec.
-PHPSpec leverages mocks so that we only test the code that we have written and assume that external libraries and integrations, such as the Salesforce REST API, are working correctly.
-You can read more about PHPSpec here: `http://www.phpspec.net/en/stable/`
+This project uses PHPUnit for unit coverage.
+The test suite focuses on package behavior with mocked collaborators and PSR-7 responses rather than live Salesforce integration tests.

 Run package tests from the Forrest directory, not the Laravel application root:

 1. `cd libraries/forrest`
 2. `composer update`
-3. `vendor/bin/phpspec run` (it should be fast!)
+3. `vendor/bin/phpunit`

-All tests are located in the `spec` folder and use namespaces that mirror the files in `src`.
+All tests are located in the `tests` folder and generally mirror the areas under `src`.

-If you add new test methods, please use descriptive method naming.
-For instance, `it_should_not_call_refresh_method_if_there_is_no_token`
+If you add new test methods, please use descriptive names that explain the behavior being asserted.